You are currently viewing How Cooking Oil ATM Works (A detailed guide)

 Conclusion

-The cooking oil ATM machine basically captures the price input by the user (shop owner or customer) and dispenses cooking oil in litres equivalent to that amount and that is how cooking oil ATM works in Kenya.
+In brief ,machine captures the price input by the user (shop owner or customer) and dispenses cooking oil in litres equivalent to that amount and that is how cooking oil ATM works.
 Salad ATM machines is an innovation that started in Kenya and you will rarely find it in any other countries.

 Their ease of use, combined with good security features and good looking design, make them an invaluable asset for any business looking to improve their sales, service, and increase profitability.

-If you are wondering what is the cooking oil ATM machine price in Kenya, the price ranges from Ksh 35,000 for a 20 litres machine to Ksh 130,000 for a 200 litres machine.
+Our cooking oil ATM machine prices range from Ksh 35,000 for a 20 litres machine to Ksh 130,000 for a 200 litres machine.

 You can order a high quality cooking oil ATM from Peupe Technologies by calling or texting 0728 569 060.